jeroenvandisseldorp/ksml/docs/tutorials/advanced/complex-event-processing.md

 **What it does**:

-- Generates JSON shopping events with action types, product details, and timestamps
+- **Produces shopping events**: Creates events like "add_to_cart" and "checkout" with realistic timestamps and shopping details
-- Monitors user shopping behavior using state stores
+- **Stores cart events**: When "add_to_cart" happens, saves the cart timestamp and details in state store as JSON
-- Detects when checkout occurs within 5 minutes of adding to cart
+- **Measures time gaps**: When "checkout" arrives, calculates milliseconds between cart and checkout events
-- Returns JSON correlation results with time differences and strength indicators
+- **Classifies by speed**: If checkout happens within 5 minutes (300,000ms) = "QUICK_CHECKOUT", otherwise "SLOW_CHECKOUT"
-- Distinguishes between quick and slow checkouts
+- **Outputs results**: Only emits a message when both cart and checkout events are found, showing the time difference and classification

 ??? info "Temporal Events Producer - click to expand"